 Hashtags are your friend with any teaser campaign.
 They are an easy way to connect your followers and audiences and work their magic on social media channels themselves.
 Used well, hashtags help you to measure how much engagement your campaign receives, meaning you can gain more insight into who is interacting with the post and how.
 This data can be invaluable going forward, and a hashtag instantly creates a feeling of inclusion.
 Make your audience part of something bigger than themselves, naturally evoking interest in your product as you do so.

 7. Use email subscription to boost engagement

-A brilliant way to utilise the traction you receive from a marketing teaser campaign is to encourage audiences to sign up with email.
-This immediately creates a pool of potential customers, who are actively interested in your product or service.
-This means you can further target this audience, with a bespoke buyer journey that resonates the right way.
-This may be with countdown emails before launch day, or, create a sense of trust in the decision making stage, but offering exclusive deals that only a ‘select few’ can access.
+A brilliant way to utilize the traction you receive from a marketing teaser campaign is to encourage audiences to sign up by email.
+This immediately creates a pool of potential customers who are actively interested in your product or service.
+This means you can further target this audience with a bespoke buyer journey that resonates the right way.
+This may be with countdown emails before launch day or by creating a sense of trust in the decision-making stage, but by offering exclusive deals that only a ‘select few’ can access.
 Creating a sense of exclusivity makes the audience feel part of something special and unique.
-A teaser campaign for product launch can further tie into the technique of using urgency to increase conversions – a sense that, if they don’t buy now, they’ll miss out!
+A teaser campaign for a product launch can further tie into the technique of using urgency to increase conversions – a sense that, if they don’t buy now, they’ll miss out!

-BeeLiked offers bespoke and completely personalised gamification solutions for your business.
-Whether you are looking to boost an existing campaign, or are looking to devise an effective campaign strategy to get your brand noticed by the right people, talk to a member of our team today.
-Generate high quality leads with unique branded experiences from BeeLiked.
-Click here to arrange a demo.
+BeeLiked offers bespoke and completely personalized gamification solutions for your business.
+Whether you are looking to boost an existing campaign or are looking to devise an effective campaign strategy to get your brand noticed by the right people, talk to a member of our team today.
+Generate high-quality leads with unique branded experiences from BeeLiked.